zhound420/collaborative-research-tool/README.md

 # Collaborative Research Tool

 ## Overview
-This tool provides a collaborative platform for real-time agent-based research visualization.
-The backend is built with Flask, while the frontend uses React and D3.js for visualization.
+The Collaborative Research Tool is a local application that allows users to visualize real-time interactions between different research agents.
+These agents collaborate to perform research tasks, analyze data, and communicate findings.
+The backend is built using Flask and Python, while the frontend is developed using React and D3.js.

 ## Features
-- Multiple agents (Research Specialist, Policy Analyst, etc.) to perform different research-related tasks.
+- Multiple agents performing tasks such as research, policy evaluation, technical assessment, and sentiment analysis.
-- Real-time visualization of agent activities.
+- Real-time visualization of agent interactions using D3.js.
-- API integrations (OpenAI, Anthropic, Ollama).
+- Integration with various LLMs, including OpenAI, Anthropic, and Ollama.
-- File processing for CSV and PDF documents.
+- File processing capabilities for CSV and PDF documents.

 ## Prerequisites
 - **Backend**: Python 3.10+